thycotic-ps/thycotic.secretserver/docs/collections/_docs/21-workingwith-secretdependencies.md

 These are example scripts that can work with Secret Dependencies individually or combined into building full workflow automation using the Thycotic.SecretServer module.

-# Examples - Searching for a Dependencies
+# Examples - Searching for Dependencies

 You can search for the dependencies found on a given Secret to return all of them or pipe a list of Secrets to return the dependencies on all of them.